calaldees/teacherEducation/teacherEducation/cpd.md

 > DfE: Only 11% of CPD is effective (citation? heard this on 30/03/2023 Chris Carr STEM PDL leaders conference)

-> Most CPD is 'Train and Pray'
+> Most CPD is 'Train and Pray' (Alex Quigley keynote 30/03/2023 STEM PDL leaders conference)

 TODO: For computing, there is normally one super advocate in a school to bring everyone along on the journey.
 When that person leaves, the cards fall.
 Are you that person!
 * Effective CPD (Continued Professional Development)